-The University of Findlay has a 86-acre main campus on North Main Street, which includes academic, administrative and athletic buildings, residence halls, townhouses, cottages, duplexes, apartments, Greek and special interest houses, and a number of facilities housing faculty and staff offices.
+The University of Findlay has an 86-acre main campus on North Main Street, which includes academic, administrative, and athletic buildings, residence halls, townhouses, cottages, duplexes, apartments, Greek and special interest houses, and a number of facilities housing faculty and staff offices.

 In addition, the University operates a 52-acre facility on the east side of Findlay, the James L. Child Jr. Equestrian Complex, containing the English equestrian studies program and University Equine Veterinary Services Inc., and a 153-acre farm, the Western Farm and Animal Sciences Center, eight miles south of campus, housing the western riding, animal science, and pre-veterinary medicine programs, wherein 2009 it dedicated a 31,000-square-foot animal science building to allow room for growth of its premier animal science programs.

 A five-acre site on State Route 12 east of Findlay provides hands-on training simulations for the All Hazards Training Center.
 The Russ and Peg Armstrong Sports Complex, located a couple of blocks north of campus, includes six professional-grade tennis courts and two football practice fields.